 - Horseback Riding- more info at Casitas Tenorio

 - Las Pumas Wildlife reserve– amazing wildlife viewing courtesy of the University of Costa Rica

 - Llanos de Cortez Waterfall and swimming hole- a great family day trip from Bijagua

 Become Part of the Casitas Tenorio B&B and Farm Family

 I guarantee that once you visit Casitas Tenorio you will feel like you are part of Donald and Pippa’s family.
 They are just so genuinely nice- and it’s highly important to them that their guests have an excellent experience in Costa Rica.
 That’s probably why they have one of the top Costa Rica bed and breakfasts- and I’d argue one of the best in the world.

-Donald was born and raised in the area and a highly experienced nature guide.
-If you have the chance to visit his new project Tapir Valley with him guiding, I highly recommend it.
+Donald was born and raised in the area and is a highly experienced nature guide.
+If you have the chance to visit his new project Tapir Valley with his guiding, I highly recommend it.

 Take a moment to get to know them and their family.
 The staff is open- they can tell you stories about the village, and their own lives in rural Costa Rica.